On Hamiltonian potentials with quartic polynomial normal variational equations

 \section{Acknowledgements}

-The research of the first author is partially supported by grant FPI Spanish Government, project BFM2003-09504-C02-02.
-The second and third author acknowledges to Universidad Sergio Arboleda, specially to Reinaldo N\'u\~nez and Jes\'us Hernando P\'erez by his motivation and support.
-Finally, we would like to the anonymous referees for their valuable comments and suggestions.
+The research of the first author is partially supported by grant FPI Spanish Government, project DGICYT MTM 2006-00478.
+The second and third authors acknowledge the Universidad Sergio Arboleda, specially Reinaldo N\'u\~nez and Jes\'us Hernando P\'erez for their motivation and support.
+Finally, we would like to thank Anna de Mier for their valuable comments and suggestions.